Rail transport in China: High-speed rail

 A CRH5 high-speed train on the Beijing–Shanghai railway.

 High-speed rail in China refers to any train service (generally passenger only) with average train speeds above 200 km/h.
 High-speed service on China Railway High-speed (CRH) train sets was officially introduced in 2007.
 These trains run on upgraded conventional lines as well as passenger dedicated high-speed track that can permit speeds of up to 350 km/h.
 China has the world's longest high-speed railway.

 In the decade prior to the introduction of high-speed rail, the travel speed of conventional trains was raised on most of the mainlines.
 By 2007, the top speed for passenger trains reached 200 km/h on main lines such as the Jinghu railway, Jingha railway, and Jingguang railway.
 Heavy-haul freight transportation speed limit was also boosted to 120 km/h.
-This speed enhancement was expected to boost passenger and cargo capacity by 18 percent and 12 percent, respectively.
+This speed enhancement was expected to boost passenger and cargo capacity by 18 percent and 12 percent, respectivelysa.
 Some of the newly built high-speed passenger dedicated lines such as the Beijing–Tianjin intercity railway and Wuhan–Guangzhou high-speed railway had top speeds of 350 km/h.
 Top train speeds were lowered to 300 km/h in 2011.

 Prior to the adoption of conventional tracks for high-speed rail, planning authorities also experimented with maglev technology.
 The Shanghai maglev train built in 2004 remains the fastest train in the country with peak speeds of 431 km/h.
 The train makes the 30.5 km trip from the Pudong Airport to the city in less than 7.5 minutes.